 Triang Relations: A variant of type 4, with both Dimitri Allen and Don Paolo filling in the role of A, Claire being B, and Layton as C.

 To be more specific, Claire and Layton were in a loving relationship, while Don Paolo and Dimitri both were one-sidedly in love with Claire.

-Universal Driver's License: Professor Layton is able to fly a plane, more specifically, the Laytonmobile transformed into a plane (or more specifically, an ornithopter) Strangely, he seems to have a much easier time flying his plane than driving it on the ground.
+Universal Driver's License: Professor Layton is able to fly a plane - rather, the Laytonmobile transformed into a plane (or more specifically, an ornithopter).
+Strangely, he seems to have a much easier time flying it as a plane than driving it on the ground.